johnspurlock-skymethod/cloudflare-docs/content/pub-sub/platform/authentication-authorization.md

 $ wrangler pubsub broker issue example-broker --number=5 --expiration=48h
 ```

-You should receive a scucess response that resembles the example below, which is a map of Client IDs and their associated tokens.
+You should receive a success response that resembles the example below, which is a map of Client IDs and their associated tokens.

 ```json
 {